Table of contents

 5. Coaching and professional development

 Want to reward high performers in a way that pays off?
 Help them grow.
-Whether it’s coaching, conference access, or new certifications, development is one of the most strategic ways to say thanks.
+Whether it’s coaching, conference access, or new certifications, employee development is one of the most strategic ways to say thanks.

 Or keep it simple: one-on-one time with a senior leader or mentorship from someone a few steps ahead.
 Supporting what’s next shows you’re not just recognizing effort — you’re investing in their future.

-6. Company swag
+6. Branded company swag

 Swag doesn’t have to be snooze-worthy.
 Done right, it’s a fun, on-brand way to recognize your people and foster connection.
 Think insulated bottles, sleek hoodies, or wireless chargers — not just another pen.